RadioactiveCheese/VRCNext/README.md

 * Automatically detects all available parameters from VRChat
 * Toggle or set values for Bool, Int, and Float parameters
 * Filter and search through your parameters

+### Events Calendar

+* Browse upcoming VRChat events in a full monthly calendar view
+* Filter by All, Featured, or events you are Following
+* Navigate forward and backward through months
+* Click any day to see a detailed list of events happening that day
+* Open event details including world, time, and description directly from the calendar

+### Voice Fight (BETA)

+* Voice-triggered soundboard powered by offline VOSK speech recognition — no internet required
+* Assign one or more audio files (WAV, MP3, OGG) to any trigger word or phrase
+* Randomly picks from multiple files assigned to the same trigger
+* Configure a stop word to immediately cut playback
+* Per-keyword cooldown prevents accidental spam triggers
+* Live microphone VU meter so you can see your input level
+* Choose your input microphone and audio output device independently
+* Block-list filter strips unwanted filler words from recognition before matching
+* Real-time transcription displayed on screen while listening

 ### YouTube Fix / VRCVideoCacher